molsonkiko/JsonToolsNppPlugin/docs/README.md

 ```
 As you can see, the sort is *unstable* when comparing two keys that differ only in case.
 You can't rely on the lower-case key being before the upper-case key or vice versa.

+See the [general notes on string sorting](/README.md#note-on-how-jsontools-sorts-strings) for more notes on how strings are sorted.

 ### remember_comments ###
 *Added in version [5.6.0](/CHANGELOG.md#560---2023-08-18).*